 When you submit a job using PSF Direct, all of the job options (including finishing options) are set on the host system.
 Use the method provided by your host system or document creation applications to request finishing.

-When you send the job, no Infoprint finishing attributes are applied; the options you set on the host system are forwarded to the printer.
-If the finisher supports the options chosen, the job should print correctly without any more configuration on your part.
-If the finisher doesn't support the options, the job will fail.
+When you use PSF Direct, you do not need to use the Infoprint Administration GUI to identify the finishing operations that the Infoprint printer supports.
+When you send the print job to the printer, the printer uses the options you set on the host system.
+If the finisher supports the options specified, the job should print correctly; otherwise, if the finisher does not support the options, the job fails.